FOREX-Euro falls vs dollar; US jobless claims data weak

 market overshadowed favorable demand at a Spanish bond sale.

-against the yen after Spain sold more debt than it planned and
+the yen after Spain sold more debt than it planned and its

 fall as views on the country, which hung on to its